tazama-lf/docs/Technical/Logging/The-Tazama-Logging-Framework.md

 npm install @frmscoe/frms-coe-lib
 ```

-#### Initialization
+#### Initialisation
-Initialize the APM wrapper (`Apm`) at the earliest point after starting your application.
+Initialise the APM wrapper (`Apm`) at the earliest point after starting your application.
 This wrapper simplifies integration with Elastic APM and provides a straightforward interface for monitoring:

 ```ts
 import { Apm } from '@frmscoe/frms-coe-lib/lib/services/apm';